(Also known as: Al‑Shabaab Al‑Islaam; Al‑Shabaab al‑Islamiya;

-On the basis of the above information, ASIO assesses al‑Shabaab continues to directly and/or indirectly engage in conducting, preparing, planning, assisting, advocating or fostering the doing of terrorist acts involving threats to human life and serious damage to property.
-This assessment is corroborated by information provided by reliable and credible intelligence sources.
+On the basis of the above information, ASIO assesses al‑Shabaab continues to directly and/or indirectly engage in, preparing, planning, assisting in, fostering or advocating the doing of terrorist acts.

-In the course of pursuing its objectives, al‑Shabaab is known to have committed or threatened action:
+In the course of pursuing its objectives, al‑Shabaab is known to have committed or threatened actions that:

-- with the intention of advancing al‑Shabaab's political, religious or ideological causes;
+- are done with the intention of advancing al‑Shabaab's political, religious or ideological causes;

-- with the intention of creating a serious risk to the safety of sections of the public globally.
+- are done with the intention of creating a serious risk to the safety of sections of the public globally.

 Other relevant information